andybyers21/go_news_app_demo/README.md

+# Go_News_App

-# News App made with Go
+## A News Aggregator made with Go

 Build and deploy a complete web service in Go's standard library.

+- Crwate a basic web server
+- Use Go tamplating
+- Create search routing
+- Create and make requests to the News API server
+- Render and format the results
+- Deploy to the web (using Heroku)

 Using [NewsAPI.org](https://newsapi.org/)'s JSON API integration to colect data, fetch news articles matching a user search query